lyori6/lyor/VERCEL_SETUP.md

 If you encounter build errors:

 1. **Ruby Version Issues**:
-   - Vercel uses Ruby 3.2.2 by default, which is specified in our `.ruby-version` file
+   - The project is configured to work with Ruby 3.2.0 (Vercel's default) or 3.2.2 (local development)
-   - The Gemfile is configured to work with this version
+   - The build script automatically handles the version differences between environments

 2. **Jekyll Build Errors**:
    - Check the build logs for specific error messages